dagmawibabi/MongoNavAPI/README.md

 # MongoNavAPI
-An API for a simple MongoDB navigating mobile app
+A simple mongodb navigrating api for a mobile app